 The Bottom Line

 ISO 14971 requires a cohesive, well-documented narrative of your product’s lifecycle to assure the FDA that the device is safe, effective and compliant.
 Any decisions or actions that aren’t documented could keep your product from reaching the market or result in a recall.
-The Jama Connect Risk Management Center illuminates the risk management process while generating the documentation to support that narrative.

 Finding and fixing errors early in the product lifecycle saves money, speeds time to market and improves product quality.
 Jama Connect allows medical device developers to review risks and risk controls holistically, so that teams can operate with confidence.

 From a compliance perspective, the Jama Connect for Medical Device Development illuminates the risk management and product development process, while simultaneously generating the required documentation to support that narrative.